Semi-Supervised Few-Shot Learning with Prototypical Random Walks: Experiments on Image Datasets

 \subsection{Semi-supervised meta-learning with distractors}

 The introduction of distractors by~\citet{ren2018metalearning} was meant to make the whole setup more realistic and challenging.
-To recap, the distractors are unlabelled points added to your support set, but they do not belong to any of the classes in that set i.e. the classes you are currently classifying over.
-This "labelled/unlabelled class mismatch" was found by~\citet{realisticSSL} to be quite a challenge for SSL methods, sometimes even making the use of unlabelled data harmful for the model.
-We present our results in table \ref{tbl_dist}, where the top row is our model without test time adaptation, and we can see that it already beats the previous state-of-the-art below, which makes use of test time unlabelled data, even by a large margin in the 5-shot mini-imagenet with a relative improvement of 3,8\%, and 6,1\% on TPN-Semi~\citep{liu2019ICLR}, and PN+Soft K-Means~\citep{ren2018metalearning}, respectively.
-Moreover, it beats the MetaGAN~\citep{zhang2018metagan} model trained without distractors on all tasks, and in fact performs closely to our own PRWN trained without distractors (\emph{cf.} Table \ref{tbl_SOA}).
+To recap, the distractors are unlabeled points added to your support set, but they do not belong to any of the classes in that set i.e. the classes you are currently classifying over.
+This "labeled/unlabeled class mismatch" was found by~\citet{realisticSSL} to be quite a challenge for SSL methods, sometimes even making the use of unlabeled data harmful for the model.
+We present our results in table \ref{tbl_dist}, where the top row is our model without test time adaptation, and we can see that it already beats the previous state-of-the-art below, which makes use of test time unlabeled data, even by a large margin in the 5-shot mini-imagenet with a relative improvement of 3,8\%, and 6,1\% on TPN-Semi~\cite{liu2019ICLR}, and PN+Soft K-Means~\cite{ren2018metalearning}, respectively.
+Moreover, it beats the MetaGAN~\cite{zhang2018metagan} model trained without distractors on all tasks, and in fact performs closely to our own PRWN trained without distractors (\emph{cf.} Table \ref{tbl_SOA}).

-When we add the semi-supervised adaptation step, with distractors present among unlabelled data at test time, we see that our model does not benefit well from that step, and in the case of the 5-shot mini-imagenet, the performance is slightly harmed.
-In the next subsection, we will explore why our model is robust to distractors during training, and how we can use the random walk dynamics to make the semi-supervised inference step useful when distractors are present.
+When we add the semi-supervised adaptation step, with distractors present among unlabeled data at test time, we see that our model does not benefit well from that step, and in the case of the 5-shot mini-imagenet, the performance is slightly harmed.
+Next subsection, we will explore why our model is robust to distractors during training, and how we can use the random walk dynamics to make the semi-supervised inference step useful when distractors are present.